In our NOW TV Review, learn about included “live” channels, value and how to watch.

 NOW TV is a subscription streaming service that is most comparable to Sling, Philo, or Frndly.
 Frndly starts at just $7/month and overlaps 9 channels including The Weather Channel, Lifetime, History Channel, Hallmark and A&E. Philo at 76+ channels starts at $25/month and has a lot of the same channels, making NOW TV less expensive with about 30 fewer channels but with the bonus of Peacock Premium.
-Sling starts at $46/month for 50+ channels, many the same, but
+Sling starts at $40/month for 50+ channels, many the same, plus Cable News and Sports.

-At current prices, NOW TV is a pretty good deal for Lifestyle channels.
+At current prices, NOW TV is a decent deal for Lifestyle channels.
 But, the service is ONLY for Xfinity customers.
-Depending on your channel needs, we often recommend Frndly, Philo or Sling for streaming, especially when paired with an antenna for local channels.
+Depending on your channel needs, we often recommend Frndly, Philo or Sling for streaming, especially when paired with an antenna for free local channels.

 IMPORTANT: NOW TV’s 40+ live channels DO NOT include the most watched live local channels ABC, CBS, NBC, FOX, or PBS.
 Nor does it include popular live channels CW, ESPN, Fox News, CNN, or MSNBC.
 Avoid stacking multiple subscriptions, view the full channel list at visit Xfinity.com.